Where will you be working?

 - Good knowledge of the commonly used Microsoft Office applications (Outlook, Word, Excel, etc.).

-What do we offer you?
+What we offer

 - A full-time job with a permanent contract.